waw3/make/docs/documentation.md

 * **Header Layout**: Sets the global layout for the header. *Traditional* places the site identity and the navigation side by site. *Centered* centers both the site identity and the navigation and places the identity above the navigation. *Navigation Below* places the identity and the search bar side by side, with the navigation below those elements.
 * **Show Title/Logo On**: Sets the location of the site identity when the *Header Layout* option is set to either *Traditional* or *Navigation Below*.
-* **Header Bar Content Layout**: Sets the location of the Header bar elements.
-In most cases, the Header bar contains multiple elements with one element on the left and another on the right.
+* **Header Bar Content Layout**: Sets the location of the header bar elements.
+In most cases, the header bar contains multiple elements with one element on the left and another on the right.
 This option allows you to flip the positioning of those elements.
-* **Header Bar Text**: Sets the text to display in the Header bar.
+* **Header Bar Text**: Sets the text to display in the header bar.
-* **Header Bar Text Color**: Sets the color of the text in the Header bar.
+* **Header Bar Text Color**: Sets the color of the text in the header bar.
-* **Header Bar Border Color**: Sets the color of the border of the Header bar.
+* **Header Bar Border Color**: Sets the color of the border of the header bar.
-* **Header Bar Background Color**: Sets the color of the background in the Header bar.
+* **Header Bar Background Color**: Sets the color of the background in the header bar.
-* **Header Text Color**: Sets the color of the text in the Header.
+* **Header Text Color**: Sets the color of the text in the header.
 Note that this does not change the color of the site title as that is controlled in the *Site Title &amp; Tagline* section.
-* **Header Background Color**: Sets the color of the background in the Header.
+* **Header Background Color**: Sets the color of the background in the header.
 Note that if a *Header Background Image* is set, the *Header Background Color* will not be visible.
-* **Header Background Image**: Sets the background image for the Header.
+* **Header Background Image**: Sets the background image for the header.
 After adding a background image, additional inputs for controlling CSS properties for background images will be exposed, including *Background Repeat*, *Background Position*, and *Background Size*.
-* **Show Social Icons In Header Bar**: Checking this option will show the list of social icons set in *Social Profiles &amp; RSS* in the Header bar.
+* **Show social icons in header bar**: Checking this option will show the list of social icons set in *Social Profiles &amp; RSS* in the header bar.
-* **Show Search Field in Header**: Checking this option will show the search input in the Header.
+* **Show search field in header**: Checking this option will show the search input in the header.

 ### Site Title &amp; Tagline ###

 * **Site Title Color**: Sets the color of the site title.
 Note that if you are using a custom logo (set in *Logo*), this option will have no effect.
-* **Site Title**: Sets the site name, which is displayed in the Header of the site.
+* **Site Title**: Sets the site name, which is displayed in the header of the site.
 Note that this is the WordPress option that sets your title in various places throughout WordPress.
-* **Hide Site Title**: Checking this option hides the site title in the Header.
+* **Hide Site Title**: Checking this option hides the site title in the header.
-* **Tagline**: Sets the site tagline, which is displayed in the Header of the site.
+* **Tagline**: Sets the site tagline, which is displayed in the header of the site.
 Note that this is the WordPress option that sets your tagline in various places throughout WordPress.
-* **Hide Tagline**: Checking this option hides the tagline in the Header.
+* **Hide Tagline**: Checking this option hides the tagline in the header.

 ### Logo ###

 * **Regular Logo**: Sets the logo for the site.
-It will be displayed in the header and positioned according to the *Show Title/Logo On* option in the *Header* section.
+It will be displayed in the header and positioned according to the *Show Title/Logo On* option in the *header* section.
 * **Retina Logo (2x)**: Sets the retina or HiDPI logo for the site.
 It will be displayed in the header and positioned according to the *Show Title/Logo On* option in the *Header* section.
 The retina logo is displayed at exactly half the height and width of the full size image.
 If you are setting the *Regular Logo* and a *Retina Logo* options, it is recommended that the image used for the *Retina Logo* is exactly twice the height and width of the *Regular Logo*.
 * **Favicon**: Sets the favicon used for the site.
 This image must be in .png or .ico format.
 The optimal size for this image is 32px x 32px.
 * **Apple Touch Icon**: Sets the Apple touch icon used for the site.
 This image must be in .png format.
 The optimal size for this image is 152px x 152px.

 ### Navigation ###

-* **Primary Menu**: Sets the menu to use in the Header.
+* **Primary Menu**: Sets the menu to use in the header.
 You must first create menus using [WordPress' menus system](http://codex.wordpress.org/WordPress_Menu_User_Guide) before being able to set menus in the header.
-* **Social Profile Links Menu**: Sets the menu to use in the Header and Footer social profiles links area.
+* **Social Profile Links Menu**: Sets the menu to use in the header and footer social profiles links area.
 Please see the *Social Profiles &amp; Links* section for more information about creating a custom social links menu.
 * **Mobile Menu Label**: Sets the label text that is shown in the mobile menu.

 ### Main ###